SarveshRobotics/Open3D/README.md

 To navigate node graph, we can use any traversal algorithm.
 I chose Breadth-First-Search Algorithm for this assignment.
 I have kept the code resuable and implemented BFS as a separate private function.
 Optionally, depending upon the dataset nature, we can switch to various algorithms like DFS, BFS etc. supporting our case.

-Here are the following results I got while going through the assignments:
+Here are the following results I got while going through the assignment:

 1. [Result](Results.txt)